 Use these resources to help you understand what we’re doing to keep employees healthy and safe, as well as how this impacts areas like healthcare, medical costs and coverage, attendance, leave and more.

-You are required to self-report to HR AND self-quarantine for 14 days if you’ve:
+You are required to self-report to HR AND isolate or self-quarantine for 10 days if you’ve:

 In addition, please follow CDC Guidelines and:

 Please note that employees who knowingly show up to work with COVID-19 symptoms, while potentially or tested positive for COVID-19, or after being tested for COVID-19 before receiving test results will be subject to disciplinary action up to and including termination of employment due to risking the health and safety of our other employees.

 We therefore encourage all employees who are sick, had prolonged exposure to someone who is presumed positive or tested positive for COVID-19, or have been tested for COVID-19 but have not received results to stay home and self-quarantine.
 Refer to the “Sick Leave and Attendance” section on options available for time away from work due to COVID-19.